Secsec/openshift_upgrade_checks/README.md

 TODO
 -------

-- Get the openshift_credentials.yml out of the role variables.
 - Get the main.yml out of the role variables.
 - add a no log parameters on tasks
 - sanitize the SSL verification on the uri module